 Using data to drive your decisions can be rendered pointless if you are not sure which objectives you are working towards.
 Before beginning data analysis, defining objectives allows you to get the most out of the data that you have gathered which allows you to avoid following the hype rather than focusing solely on the unique needs and requirements of your business and customers.
 Define clear KPIs in order to get a better look at exactly what you’re using the data to measure.

 Be Aware of Biases

-A lot of the work that we do in our mind is not done consciously, which can make it sometimes difficult to check the logic that we use during the decision-making process.
+A lot of the work that we do in our minds is not done consciously, which can sometimes make it difficult to check the logic that we use during the decision-making process.
 In some cases, you might even find that you end up seeing what you want to see from the data rather than what is actually in front of you.
 In this case, this is where the help of a good team who does not share your biases can come in handy.
 Everybody is biased in some way or another, but being aware that you may have certain biases can keep them in your conscious mind during the decision-making process and help you to limit the impact that they have on the overall result.

 Find Unanswered Questions

 Once you have clear goals and a clear strategy in mind, you will find it easier to reach your business goals when you search out questions that have so far gone unanswered.
 Asking the right questions during the data analysis process makes it easier for teams to focus on the most relevant data, which in turn helps you speed the process up and avoid spending more than is necessary to get the results that you need.